Made in Builder.io

 Get StartedLogin

-Builder's Upload API allows developers to upload files programmatically, such as images and videos, to Builder.
+With Builder's Upload API, developers can programmatically upload files such as images, PDFs, and videos.

-3. Make a POST request to the endpoint https://builder.io/api/v1/upload with the file as the request body.
+2. Make a POST request to the endpoint with the filename as a parameter for your file.
+Add altText and title for accessibility.

 5. Specify the file type in the Content-Type header.